This blog post was developed collaboratively by Dan Volpe, TJ McCann, and Tom Paciga

 At KANE, facility managers are actually evaluated, in part, based on the safety scores of their operations.
 If similar criteria exist at your company, you can play a key role in helping the manager improve his or her own performance record.

 In order to reassure your colleagues that you’re not there to throw them under the bus, spend time building personal relationships.
 Make sure that managers and other associates don’t see you ONLY during audit time doing audit-type work.
 Talk to associates.
 Listen to their concerns.
 Attend safety meetings and celebrations.
 Invest time to show how personally invested you are in the facility’s success.

 For local associates to embrace the role of corporate safety managers, they must get beyond the perception that auditors are just ticking boxes on an OSHA safety checklist.
-During a safety audit, we recommend having a team physically walking the building alongside management, proactively looking for opportunities to increase safety.
+During a warehouse safety audit, we recommend having a team physically walking the building alongside management, proactively looking for opportunities to increase safety.

 At KANE, it will typically take us a full hour to do a walk-through, depending on the size of the facility.
 We regard it as an active period of discovery that’s just the beginning of a safety assessment.
 It’s not a heads-down process of auditors checking off boxes.
 It’s a collaborative and interactive process.
 Associates will recognize this and begin to understand that you genuinely care about making things better.ONE MORE TIP ABOUT LOGISTICS SAFETY AUDITS: DON’T TAKE A GENERIC APPROACH